Aggressive Jonesboro Truck Accident Attorneys

-We know all their tricks, and we don’t fall for them.
+Our Jonesboro truck accident lawyers know all their tricks, and we don’t fall for them.

 Are truck drivers subject to special regulations?

 The Federal Motor Carrier Safety Administration (FMCSA) governs commercial trucking throughout the United States, to which end it has enacted the FMCSA trucking regulations.
-Trucking is a highly regulated industry, and truckers are subject to numerous restrictions, including even personal habits such as minimum number of hours of rest.
+Trucking is a highly regulated industry, and truckers are subject to numerous restrictions, including even personal habits such as a minimum number of hours of rest.
 Violation of a trucking regulation can form the basis of a claim if it was causally related to the accident.

 How are truck accidents different from auto accidents?

-Truck accidents tend to be different from auto accidents for several reasons:
+18-wheeler and semi-truck accidents tend to be different from auto accidents for several reasons:

 - Damages tend to be catastrophic because of the size of the truck.

 - Truckers tend to carry more insurance than ordinary motorists do.

 - Truckers are highly regulated at the federal level.